webclinic017/backtesting-21/README.md

 The default "sector" that will be used is "test_1" from the ``test_symbols()`` function.
 Change this to customize your company symbols (trade tickers)
 Starting cash for strategy is set to 3000$.
 Default commission are set to zero, this must be adjusted for your broker.
+The strategy will hold it's position for a maximum of 10 days.
+The take_profit order will be set to 1.5 the stop_loss to have 1:1.5 Risk To Reward management scheme

 Setup your own symbol's list in test_symbols() function available un app.py.
 Add a new entry to the manuel_groups